NexClipper/nexclipper.github.io/docs/config.md

 ## Edit & Unit Test for Prometheus Config

-Click on `Config` under Prometheus to modify the configuration in the currently provisioned state.
+Click on `Prometheus Config` under Prometheus to modify the configuration in the currently provisioned state.
 It allows you to edit config and rules(alert, recording) on the editor screen.
 And you can use the `promtool test` to determine whether there is a problem with the unit test.
 If there is no problem, just save and apply it.

 ![img](../static/img/nc-prom-config.png)